Inky-Tech-Pty-Ltd/VillageLink/README.md

 # Village Link

+A typical first conversation between strangers will contain an exchange of biographical information.
+The conversation might establish that the strangers have contexts in common.
+It may reveal mutual acquaintances.
+A curriculum vitae is a formal example of the same ritual.

+Accountability necessarily rests upon the trail of memories that entities have left behind in different contexts.
+The constraints that we call _governance_ emerge from the consequences of accountability.

+Parties have an incentive to reveal context, and to accept the constraints of governance, because it assists in the reduction of transaction costs.

+To date the web has not given us a standard way to state that an entity in one memory system is the same as an entity in another.

-Village Link proposes a small web primitive for publishing an assertion that two independently meaningful identifiers refer to the same entity in different contexts.
+Village Link proposes a small web primitive for making a statement that two independently meaningful identifiers in different memory systems refer to the same entity

-People, organisations and software agents already have identifiers and histories in many separate systems.
-Village Link does not replace those systems or establish a canonical identity.
-It provides a standard way for a publisher to connect two existing identifiers.

-Conceptually:
+Conceptually, for a webpage, W:

-**P asserts A ↔ B.**
+**W states A ↔ B.**

 Where:

 - **A** is an identifier in one system;
 - **B** is an identifier in another system; and
-- **P** is the publisher making the assertion.
+- **W** is web resource where the statement is found.

-A conventional hyperlink says, in effect, **P points to A**.
-A Village Link extends that pattern: **P connects A and B**.
+A conventional hyperlink says, in effect, **W points to one resource, A**.
+A Village Link extends that pattern: **W points to two resources, A ← W → B**.

-The project is exploring what becomes possible when these assertions can be published, discovered, compared and combined at web scale.
+The project is exploring what becomes possible when this primitive is available at web scale.

 ## The primitive